Crisp Sweet Pickle Recipe was first seen on Grumpy’s Honeybunch as Nanny’s 7 Day Sweet Pickles where I am an author.

 On the fourth day, drain the pickles and add the spice packet to the jar.
 Next, bring the cider vinegar and pour it over the cucumbers.
 After they are covered with vinegar, they will sit undisturbed until the seventh day!

 On the last day, the pickles are drained and pickling spices are removed.
-And, pickling vinegar is reserved to cover the pickles for storage.
+Reserve the pickling vinegar to cover the pickles in the jar at the end of the process.

-Next, the the pickles are transferred to a large mixing bowl and the sugar is mixed in.
+Transfer the pickles to a large non-reactive (no metal) mixing bowl stir in the sugar.
 The sugar and pickle mixture will sit undisturbed for 2 hours.
+During this time, the sugar will dissolve and there will be a little syrup in the bowl with the pickles.

 Tips for Crisp Sweet Pickle Recipe